TechieDrixx/the-FirstLore/README.md

 The fire is a kind of reset button, a way to wipe the slate clean.
 The flames eat up the failures, the bad choices, the ideas that never quite worked, and leave behind only space.
 Space for someone else's hands, someone else's try, maybe the one that finally gets it right.

-\*\*The Language of Sigils\*\*
+### The Language of Sigils

 KavTech communicates inside itself through sigils that never render the same way twice.
 You could stare at one sigil for a full minute and swear it changed three times: a triangle that looked solid until a mirror turned it into a square, a circle that stretched into an oval the second you blinked, a pattern of lines that seemed to eat its own empty spaces.

 Nobody sees the same thing twice.
 That's the point.

 The higher your rank, the more you are allowed to see.
-A novice might only catch a flicker \\- something that whispered "\*wait\*" or "\*hurry\*."
+A novice might only catch a flicker \- something that whispered "wait" or "hurry."
 But if you are trained enough, and you have the patience to hold your gaze, the lines would arrange themselves into a word, plain as a voice in your ear: deliver. delay. disrupt. delete.

 New recruits are taught a chant, a smart trick to keep their eyes steady.
 Edge, arc, void, join; edge, arc, void, join.
 The Axiom Warden makes them repeat it until it gets under their skin.
 The first week, they mutter it in their bunks until sleep claims them.
 By the second week, they aren't even aware they are saying it.
 It becomes like breathing.

 When the day's work is finished, dossiers are sealed with a blot of warm red wax pressed over the sigil.
-It gives off a smell…sharp and citrusy.
+It gives off a smell...sharp and citrusy.
 And, yes, it reminds every one of their first day in orientation.

-\*\*Heresy, Audit, and the Ethics Theatrical\*\*
+### Heresy, Audit, and the Ethics Theatrical

 The Federation does its audits with clipboards and questions.
 KavTech prefers a show.
 They call them Ethics Theatricals, and the name fits.